 To donate this way, you would need to complete the Change of Registration form (MF23432) with all account owners’ signatures.
-For interval funds, you’ll also need to include the Repurchase Offer Request form (MF29974).
 If the charity you select does not have a Thrivent account, the charity will also need to complete a Business Entity Information form (MF23438) and the Transfer of Ownership Suitability form (26872).
 The charity may complete these forms on its own or, if you have a Thrivent financial professional, you may connect them with your financial professional.

 2. Direct your Required Minimum Distributions (RMDs) on retirement accounts to a charity of your choice.

 In retirement, when you need to make required minimum distributions (RMDs) from your retirement account, you may choose to donate these distributions directly to charity.
-An RMD is the minimum amount of money you must withdraw each year from a tax-deferred retirement plan after you reach age 72 (or 70.5 if you were born before July 1, 1949).
-But anyone age 70.5 or over can elect a Qualified Charitable Distribution (QCD), although the QCD will count towards an RMD.
+An RMD is the minimum amount of money you must withdraw each year from a tax-deferred retirement plan after you reach age 73.
+When you reach 70½, you can request up to $100,000 be sent directly to a qualified charity as a non-taxable distribution from your IRA.
+The qualified charitable distribution (QCD) also counts towards your RMD for the year once you reach age 73.
+But if you make deductible traditional IRA contributions and also request a QCD, the QCD amount will be reduced by the amount of the traditional IRA deductions.
 Generally, you would be required to pay ordinary income taxes on those withdrawals.
 However, you may distribute up to $100,000 per year (even if that is more than your RMD) from an IRA directly to a charity and, by doing so, the amount does not need to be recognized as income for federal tax purposes.

 3. Donate fund shares as part of your estate plan.